KasperBaun/DiplomaFrontend/README.md

 ## Contact
 Currently unavailable.
-Thank you for your interest in the Grønlund og Lefort Webshop Repository.
+Thank you for your interest in the Grønlund Webshop Repository.